pikvm/pikvm/README.md

 * Continued use of Pi-KVM OS - all the software will be fully open.
 * It will cost about $100 - or less, we are working to make it as cheap as possible.

 Sounds interesting?
 Subscribe to https://discord.gg/bpmXfz5 and you will be the first to know about the release.
 Prototypes will be ready in Q4 2020, and pre-orders will be available sooner.
+Or just email to mdevaev@gmail.com.
+We will let you know when you can purchase this board.

 -----